a100977/AI_Projects/replit.md

 The Bullish Breakout Screener is a full-stack web application that:
 - Analyzes stocks using 5 technical indicators (SMA, MACD, RSI, Volume, 52-week highs)
 - Provides portfolio management with subscription tiers (Free, Pro, Premium)
+- Generates automated daily reports at 6:00 AM PST with execution statistics
 - Uses AirTable as the backend database for application data
 - Uses PostgreSQL for user authentication and session management
 - Integrates with Yahoo Finance for real-time market data